antsand/bc_challenge/README.md

 In integration testing we test 6 cases:

 The objective for an end-to-end integration is to test if the whole system works as described.
 We want to check if the elements on the website work well.
-Integr44ation testing will also check if the server is responding correctly.
+Integration testing will also check if the server is responding correctly.
 By doing integration testing, we technically test every component and active feature of the application.

 Both the API, PHP code, and Vue are tested.